Pranav352/Django-Rest-API/README.md

 # 🧩 Django REST API Project

-A powerful and flexible Django REST API for managing [Your Resource, e.g., companies, Employee, etc.], built using Django and Django REST Framework (DRF).
+A powerful and flexible Django REST API for managing [Your Resource, e.g., Book , etc.], built using Django and Django REST Framework (DRF).

 ---